AIP-363: Unlocking $APE’ potential: Building a credit market with MYSO Finance

 STEPS TO IMPLEMENT & TIMELINE

-The following steps are necessary to set up an $APE credit market and can be completed with just a few clicks:
+The following steps are necessary to set up an $APE credit market and can be completed in under one hour:

 • Governance Working Group to create a lender vault on MYSO v2